 Counseling can promote personal growth and help students cope with difficulties that might adversely affect their educational goals.
 The mental health professionals in the Counseling & Health Services office can assist with a wide variety of concerns such as: depression, anxiety, stress, relationship problems, self-esteem, body image, grief/loss, family concerns, and identity development.
 The counselors can also assist with referrals for specialized treatment in the local community for issues such as substance abuse and eating disorders.
-Counseling services are confidential and free for Hamline undergraduate students.
+All counseling services are confidential.